vsajip/python-gnupg/docs/index.rst

 Status and Further Work
 =======================
-The ``gnupg`` module, being based on proven earlier versions, is quite usable.
-However, there are many features of GnuPG which this module does not take advantage of, or provide access to.
-How this module evolves will be determined by feedback from the user community.
+The ``gnupg`` module, being based on proven earlier versions, is quite usable, and comes packaged with Linux distributions such as Debian, Ubuntu and Fedora.
+However, there may be some features of GnuPG which this module does not take advantage of, or provide access to.
+How this module evolves will be determined by feedback from its user community.

+Support for GnuPG 2.1 is limited, because that version of GnuPG does not provide the ability to prevent pinentry popups in all cases.
+This package sends passphrases to the ``gpg`` executable via pipes, which is only possible under GnuPG 2.1 under limited conditions and requiring end-users to edit GnuPG configuration files.

+At present, functionality that requires interacting with the ``gpg`` executable (e.g. for key editing) is not available.
+This is because it requires essentially a state machine which manages the interaction - moreover, a state machine which varies according to the specific version of the ``gpg`` executable being used.

 If you find bugs and want to raise issues, please do so via the `BitBucket project`__.